 Responsible Recreation Outreach

 The Sassafras RIVERKEEPER monitors and patrols the River weekly from April through October.
 The RIVERKEEPER promotes responsible use of the River (paddling, canoeing, bird watching, etc.) as well as disseminates information on Clean Boating practices and the Department of Natural Resources Clean Marina program.
 The RIVERKEEPER speaks at a host of public forums (yacht clubs, homeowner’s associations, schools, events, etc.) to educate stakeholders and promote SRA’s mission of restoring the Sassafras.

 The Sassafras RIVERKEEPER has an annual goal to reach every 4th grader in the watershed, with the goal of developing the next generation of stewards through education and awareness.
 The RIVERKEEPER participates in Kent County’s outdoor education program as well as Boy Scout, Girl Scout and other youth based activities in both Cecil and Kent Counties.
 Children participate in simple water quality sampling (tidal waters) and macroinvertebrate investigation (non-tidal waters).
 Children learn about sources of pollution and steps they can take to improve water quality.

 In the beginning SRA hosted educational forums to educate stakeholders about our watershed.
 You can find summaries of our forums in our Monthly Newsletters.
 With the implementation of SWAP, SRA now hosts workshops on restoration strategies and occasional meetings on relevant topics.
 For a schedule of upcoming workshops and activities please check Watershed Events.

-Monthly Newsletter—Sassafras Update
+Monthly Newsletter—Sassafras Shorelines